-Notes to the separate financial statements For the six months period ended 30 June 2020
+Notes to the separate financial statements - For the year ended 31 December 2020

 (In the notes all amounts are shown in Egyptian Pounds unless otherwise stated)

 Intangible assets (continued)

 E. Recoverable amount of cake segment

 The recoverable amount of the cake segment is determined based on value-in-use calculation which require the use of assumptions.
 The calculations use cash flows projections based on financial budgets approved by management covering a five-year period.